Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Yoga is a fun way to promote relaxation and mindfulness.
 It can be a safe and non-invasive activity to do with your children.
 Children of different ages and abilities can do yoga; yoga can be made easier or more challenging as needed.

-Doing yoga might help kids ease symptoms they experience during cancer treatment according to both the American Cancer Society and the Journal of Pediatric Oncology Nursing.
+Doing yoga might help kids ease symptoms they experience during treatment for cancer, sickle cell disease and other serious illnesses.

-Yoga should not replace medical treatments or recommendations from doctors or providers for children with cancer.
+Yoga should not replace medical treatments or recommendations from doctors or providers for children with serious illnesses.

 Don’t start any new activity – including yoga – before you talk with your child’s doctor.
 You can ask your child’s physical therapist, doctor, or care team about yoga and any other options.